 The New Jersey Department of Education (NJDOE) is required to establish an Unsafe School Choice Option (USCO) Policy per the Elementary and Secondary Act (ESEA) of 1965, as reauthorized under the Federal Every Student Succeeds Act of 2015 (ESSA).
 The USCO Policy requires that students who attend a persistently dangerous public elementary or secondary school as determined by the NJDOE, or become victims of a violent criminal offense while in or on school grounds of a public school that they attend, be allowed to attend a safe public school within the district.
-USCO provision under the ESSA contains two provisions that apply to school districts that receive funds under ESSA: Provision I - Persistently Dangerous Schools and Provision II - Victims of Violent Criminal Offenses.
+The Unsafe School Choice Option (USCO) USCO provision under the ESSA of The No Child Left Behind Act of 2001 (NCLB) §9532 contains two provisions that apply to school districts that receive funds under ESSA NCLB: Provision I - Persistently Dangerous Schools and Provision II - Victims of Violent Criminal Offenses.

-Effective the beginning of each school year, school districts receiving ESSA funds must be prepared to complete the transfer of students who choose to exercise Provision I and Provision II of this USCO Policy.
-Compliance with the Policy is a condition of receiving funds under any and all titles under ESSA.
-The Superintendent is required to certify compliance with this USCO Policy to the NJDOE in the application for ESSA funds.
+ESSA funds must be prepared to complete the transfer of students who choose to exercise Provision I and Provision II of NCLB and this Unsafe School Choice Option USCO Policy.
+Compliance with the Policy is a condition of receiving funds under any and all titles under ESSA NCLB.
+The Superintendent is required to certify compliance with this USCO Policy to the New Jersey Department of Education (NJDOE) in the application for ESSA NCLB funds.